Spring is here and it brings fresh and optimistic energy that makes us move and be creative! How about remodeling? …

 How to evaluate a house before making an offer?

 So, picture this: you got offered a great property at a low price.
 Sounds too good to be true, right?
 You stroll around, maybe take a few notes, nod along – you’re just glancing at it, and it all seems good.
 So you sign the papers, happy as can be, wondering how come you stumbled upon this amazing opportunity.
-You get your keys, prance to your new place with a hop in your step, and it all seems peachy…for a week.
+You get your keys, prance to your new place with a hop in your step, your Nashville moving company has quickly and efficiently relocated your belongings, and it all seems peachy…for a week.
 Then, you realize the all the electric wires are DIY and unsafe, the basement floods after a rain, the attic hosts a swarm of bats, the pipes are rusty, and the wooden floors are all hiding termites.
 Isn’t this the nightmare scenario?!
 This is why you need to evaluate a house before making an offer.
 You would research movers before committing to them too, right?

-You need to take your sweet time evaluating a house.
+You need to take your sweet time evaluating a house before taking on a local moving experience.
 If that means the competitor gets it, well, then the competitor gets it and all the problems it may have.
 Fixing a house is difficult – especially if you blew all your budget on getting the house to begin with.
 No matter where your property is, you have to be thorough.
 You need to inspect a Nashville mansion just as thoroughly as an Old Hickory cottage.
 There could be a reason people are eager to sell it!
 And that is exactly why you need to evaluate a house before purchasing it.

 Evaluate a house before making an offer – the interior